Hurricane Milton disrupts flights for thousands of UK holidaymakers

 The FCDO said travellers should monitor approaching storms on the US National Hurricane Centre website and follow instructions from local authorities, including evacuation orders.

-It added that travellers should check with their airline or travel agent about possible disruption to flights or airport services.
+It said travellers should check with their airline or travel agent about possible disruption to flights or airport services.

 “We urge all British nationals in Florida or travelling to the region to follow travel advice and guidance from local authorities.”